 Put the food down.
 Give fifteen minutes.
 If your dog does not eat, pick the bowl up and offer nothing until the next meal.
 No treats between meals.
 No table scraps.

 It sounds harsh, but a healthy dog will not starve itself.
 What this teaches is that meals happen on your schedule.
 Most owners see a clear change within three to five days.
+It works.

 Warm the Food